linode/docs/docs/guides/tools-reference/tools/how-to-use-hyperfine/index.md

 ### Benchmark Reports

-`hyperfine` comes with several options for exporting your benchmark results.
+hyperfine comes with several options for exporting your benchmark results.
 You can use the `--help` flag to see the full list of supported formats, but the following three options are commonly useful.

 - `--export-csv`
 - `--export-json`
 - `export-markdown`

 Both the CSV and Markdown exports provide similar data.
 Essentially, you get a table with a summary of the results for each command.
-The example below gives you Markdown for a comparison between the Perl and Python 3 scripts with a `--warmup` flag.
+The example below exports Markdown for a comparison between the Perl and Python 3 scripts with a `--warmup` flag.

     hyperfine --warmup 20 './binary-tree.pl 10' './binary-tree.py 10' --export-markdown benchmarks.md